xremix/SwiftDebouncer/README.md

 ### Git Submodule

 You can add the project as a git `submodule`.
-Simply drag the `SwiftGS1Barcode.xcodeproj` file into your Xcode project.
+Simply drag the `SwiftDebouncer.xcodeproj` file into your Xcode project.
 **Don't forget to add the framework in your application target**

 ### Manually